 Historic Sites of Manitoba: Dominion Bank Building (678 Main Street, Winnipeg)

-This striking two-storey building on Main Street in Winnipeg, with a conspicious terra cotta facade, was designed by Montreal-based architect Howard C. Stone assisted by local architect Leonard Temple Bristow.
-It was constructed by the Claydon Brothers Construction Company in 1907, at a cost of $27,350.
+This striking two-storey brick and terracotta building on Main Street in Winnipeg, measuring 38 feet by 99 feet, was designed by Montreal-based architect Howard Colton Stone (1860-1918) assisted by local architect Leonard Temple Bristow.
+It was constructed at a cost of $27,350 between mid-1907 and early 1908 by the Claydon Brothers Construction Company with structural steel provided by the Dominion Bridge Company.
+It became a branch of the Dominion Bank, opening officially on 20 January 1908.

-The Dominion Bank (known after a 1955 merger as the Toronto-Dominion Bank) occupied the main floor until early 1980s, while office and residential space on the second floor was occupied into the 1960s.
+In 1955, when the bank merged with the Bank of Toronto to form the new Toronto-Dominion Bank, the new company continued to occupy the main floor until early 1980s, while office and residential space on the second floor was occupied into the 1960s.
 In the mid-2000s, the building was renovated into an architectural studio, with an addition made on its north side.

-A municipally-designated historic site, the building received a Conservation Award from Heritage Winnipeg in 2008.
+A municipally-designated historic site (February 2007), the building received a Conservation Award from Heritage Winnipeg in 2008.

 The former Dominion Bank Building before the northern addition